qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 The format in which Similarity is represented determines which loss can be used.
 For example, _ContrastiveLoss_ and _MultipleNegativesRankingLoss_ works with pairs format.

-To represent pairs we have `SimilarityPairSample` in `quaterion.dataset.similarity_samples`.
+[SimilarityPairSample](https://quaterion.qdrant.tech/quaterion.dataset.similarity_samples.html#quaterion.dataset.similarity_samples.SimilarityPairSample) could be used to represent pairs.
 Let's take a look at it:

 ```python
 @dataclass